Edmontosaurus annectens: Marsh's Claosaurus annectens

 The species now known as Edmontosaurus annectens was named in 1892 as Claosaurus annectens by Othniel Charles Marsh.
-This species is based on USNM 2414, a partial skull-roof and skeleton, with a second skull and skeleton, YPM 2182, designated the paratype.
-Both were collected in 1891 by John Bell Hatcher from the late Maastrichtian-age Upper Cretaceous Lance Formation of Niobrara County (then part of Converse County), Wyoming.
-This species has some historical footnotes attached: it is among the first dinosaurs to receive a skeletal restoration, and is the first hadrosaurid so restored; and YPM 2182 and UNSM 2414 are, respectively, the first and second essentially complete mounted dinosaur skeletons in the United States.
-YPM 2182 was put on display in 1901, and USNM 2414 in 1904.
+This species is based on USNM 2414, a partial skull-roof and skeleton, with a second skull and skeleton, YPM 2182, being designated as the paratype.
+Both were collected in 1891 by John Bell Hatcher, from the late Maastrichtian-age Upper Cretaceous Lance Formation of Niobrara County (then part of Converse County), Wyoming.
+This species has some historical footnotes attached, as it is among the first dinosaurs to receive a skeletal restoration, and is the first hadrosaurid so restored.
+YPM 2182 and UNSM 2414 are, respectively, the first and second essentially complete mounted dinosaur skeletons in the United States.
+YPM 2182 was put on display in 1901, and USNM 2414 was put on display in 1904.

 In the first decade of the twentieth century, two additional important specimens of C. annectens were recovered.
-The first, the "Trachodon mummy" (AMNH 5060), was discovered in 1908 by Charles Hazelius Sternberg and his sons in Lance Formation rocks near Lusk, Wyoming.
+The first, the "Trachodon mummy," AMNH 5060, was discovered in 1908 by Charles Hazelius Sternberg and his sons in the Lance Formation rocks near Lusk, Wyoming.
 Sternberg was working for the British Museum of Natural History, but Henry Fairfield Osborn of the American Museum of Natural History was able to purchase the specimen for $2,000.
-The Sternbergs recovered a second similar specimen from the same area in 1910, not as well-preserved but also found with skin impressions.
-They sold this specimen (SM 4036) to the Senckenberg Museum in Germany.
+The Sternbergs recovered a second similar specimen from the same area in 1910.
+It was not as well-preserved, but also found with skin impressions.
+They sold this specimen, SM 4036, to the Senckenberg Museum in Germany.

 Canadian discoveries

-Edmontosaurus itself was coined in 1917 by Lawrence Lambe for two partial skeletons found in the Horseshoe Canyon Formation (formerly the lower Edmonton Formation) along the Red Deer River of southern Alberta, Canada.
+Edmontosaurus itself was coined in 1917 by Lawrence Lambe for two partial skeletons found in the Horseshoe Canyon Formation (formerly the lower Edmonton Formation), along the Red Deer River of southern Alberta.
 The Horseshoe Canyon Formation is older than the rocks in which Claosaurus annectens was found.
 Lambe found that his new dinosaur compared best to Cope's Diclonius mirabilis.

 In 1926, Charles Mortram Sternberg named Thespesius saskatchewanensis for NMC 8509, a skull and partial skeleton from the Wood Mountain plateau of southern Saskatchewan.
-He had collected this specimen in 1921, from rocks that were assigned to the Lance Formation, now the Frenchman Formation.
-NMC 8509 included an almost complete skull, numerous vertebrae, partial shoulder and hip girdles, and partial hind limbs, representing the first substantial dinosaur specimen recovered from Saskatchewan.
+He had collected this specimen in 1921 from rocks that were assigned to the Lance Formation, now the Frenchman Formation.
+NMC 8509 included an almost complete skull, numerous vertebrae, partial shoulder and hip girdles, and partial back legs, representing the first substantial dinosaur specimen recovered from Saskatchewan.
 Sternberg opted to assign it to Thespesius because that was the only hadrosaurid genus known from the Lance Formation at the time.
 At the time, T. saskatchewanensis was unusual because of its small size, estimated at 7 to 7.3 m in length.